Atrial Fibrillation Association

 The AF Association (AF–A) is an international charity that provides information and support for patients suspected of having, or diagnosed with atrial fibrillation (AF); the most common heart rhythm disorder.
 The AF Association also works to campaign for greater awareness of AF amongst the general public and increase education for healthcare professionals and service providers involved in the management of AF.

 History

 In 2007, the AF-A was founded by Mrs Trudie Lobban MBE, Professor A John Camm, Professor Richard Schilling and Consultant Arrhythmia Nurse Mrs Jayne Mudd.
 The charity was formed after requests from arrhythmia patients seeking reliable information and support about this heart rhythm disorder.
-There are currently over 20,000 members and 30 affiliated groups established worldwide.